EWBC

 EWBC Fundamental Analysis

-Revenue growth has been positive but decelerating, with Q4 2025 revenue of $1.17 billion representing a 3.36% year-over-year increase.
-This growth rate has moderated from the stronger performance seen in prior quarters of 2025, such as Q3's $1.25 billion, indicating a potential normalization in the interest income environment.
-Segment data shows Commercial Banking contributed $312.1 million, Consumer and Business Banking $290.7 million, and Treasury & Other $155.5 million, with Commercial Banking being the largest driver.
+Revenue growth has been modest but positive, with Q4 2025 revenue of $1.17 billion representing a 3.36% year-over-year increase.
+Examining the quarterly trend, revenue peaked in Q3 2025 at $1.25 billion before dipping slightly in Q4, suggesting a potential stabilization or minor deceleration in the growth trajectory.
+Segment data shows Commercial Banking contributed $312.1 million, Consumer and Business Banking $290.7 million, and Treasury & Other $155.5 million, indicating a balanced revenue mix.
 The company is highly profitable, reporting Q4 2025 net income of $356.3 million and a robust net margin of 30.37%.
-Gross margin for the quarter was a healthy 64.63%, and the trailing twelve-month net margin stands at 28.27%, reflecting strong core banking profitability.
-The trend shows some margin compression from the higher levels seen in 2022-2023, which is consistent with the shift from an ultra-low to a higher interest rate regime.
-The balance sheet is solid, with a conservative debt-to-equity ratio of 0.36, indicating low financial leverage.
-The company generates substantial cash, with free cash flow over the trailing twelve months of $1.50 billion, providing ample internal funding for operations and shareholder returns.
-Return on Equity (ROE) is strong at 14.89%, demonstrating efficient use of shareholder capital, though the current ratio of 0.32 is low, which is typical for banks as they hold minimal current assets relative to deposits.
+Gross margin was a healthy 64.63% for the quarter.
+Profitability has been consistent, with net income figures over the last four quarters ranging from $290.3 million to $368.4 million, demonstrating stable earnings power.
+The balance sheet and cash flow position appear strong, with a conservative debt-to-equity ratio of 0.36 and a current ratio of 0.32.
+The company generated substantial free cash flow of $1.50 billion on a trailing twelve-month basis, providing ample internal funding for operations and shareholder returns.
+Return on Equity (ROE) is a solid 14.89%, indicating efficient use of shareholder capital.

 Quarterly Revenue